wagtail/sphinx-wagtail-theme/docs/development.rst

 Development
 ===========

-For local development you need a system with Node v12.x, Yarn, Python3, Git and make.
+For local development you need a system with Node v12.x, npm, Python3, Git and make.
 It is strongly recommended to use a Python virtual environment (`venv`_).
 The build process derives the version from repository data, so it's necessary to clone the repository and not just download a single snapshot.